This post may contain affiliate links.

 Instructions

-- Add the chickpeas, turmeric, curry paste, tamari, coconut sugar, lime juice, coconut milk and vegetable broth and mix everyhing together.
+- Add the chickpeas, turmeric, curry paste, tamari, coconut sugar, and lime juice.
+Stir well to coat the chickpeas in the spices and paste.

 Notes